 Ever feel like you are your biggest critic?
 That is probably because it is true!
 But did you know that chronic guilt, shame, and self criticism are actually symptoms of adverse early childhood experiences?
 You may be relieved to know that we can treat this together and free you from your negative self talk!
 Through a Compassion Focused Therapy approach we teach your nervous system how to switch out of threat mode and into soothe, where you can learn to be compassionate not just to others, but to yourself.
 You can learn to love yourself through your successes and your mistakes, find safety and acceptance within your mind, and achieve a feeling of "balance" in your life.

 Emotion Focused Therapy or EFT is an approach that I love to use with my couples to help them foster healthy communication and discover meaningful connection.
 Whether you have just recently felt that you and your partner were "missing" each other or it has been some time since you have felt close and connected, we can work together to rebuild the trust and safety you desire and deserve to have in your relationship.

 As someone who has both practiced and taught yoga for many years, I came to learn how important the connection between our bodies and our minds can be.
-I have integrated what I have learned about the body into my therapy approach and have sought continuing education in a number of mind-body approaches such as Sensorimotor Psychotherapy, Trauma Informed Yoga, Mindfulness, Nutritional and Integrative methods for the treatment of mental health disorders, and other somatic, trauma informed, and body-based treatment approaches.
+I have integrated what I have learned about the body into my therapy approach through polyvagal theory, conscious breathing, mindfulness practices, and other sensorimotor psychotherapeutic approaches.
 We are truly the sum of our parts, and I believe it is crucial to integrate the wellness of our bodies into the treatment of our mental health.
-If you are ready to start your journey to whole person wellness...